Broadband router settings

 There may well be things your router is capable of that are just waiting to be unlocked.
 There could be extra security features, for example, ready to be activated, giving you as much control over your personal data as possible.
 Doing things as simple as changing your password from the default one makes your network more secure.

 Remember, you're very unlikely to mess things up.
-The worst thing you're likely to do is to make your network easier to someone outside of your household to access – and even then a factory reset will undo virtually any mistakes you've made.
+The worst thing you're likely to do is to make your network easier for someone outside of your household to access – and even then a factory reset will undo virtually any mistakes you've made.
 By following manufacturer instructions carefully, the more likely you'll have improved your home network.

 How to access your router settings